maengkkong-rim/maengkkong-rim/_posts/2022-09-14-Review of Deep Reinforcement Learning for Robot Manipulation.md

 B. Value-based and Policy-based <br>
 - Value-based: try to estimate the action-value function $Q(s,a\|\theta)$ for the optimal $Q^\ast(s,a)$. this optimization is often performed off-policy, meaning that the policy used to generate behavior for getting training data, may be unrelated to the policy that is evaluated and improved, called the estimation policy.
-- Policy-based: parameterize the policy as $\pi(s,a\|\theta)$, and the target is to optimize $\theta$ either through gradient descent on an objective function $J(\pi)$ or by maximizing local approximations of J. this method is often on-policy, meaning that they estimate the value of a policy while using it for control. it is less sample-efficient as they only use samples collected from the latest version of the policy. we directly optimize what we need, which allows stability and reliability improvements.
+- Policy-based: parameterize the policy as $\pi(s,a\|\theta)$, and the target is to optimize $\theta$ either through gradient descent on an objective function $J(\pi)$ or by maximizing local approximations of $J$. this method is often on-policy, meaning that they estimate the value of a policy while using it for control. it is less sample-efficient as they only use samples collected from the latest version of the policy. we directly optimize what we need, which allows stability and reliability improvements.
 <br>

 <h2 id="app">Approach</h2>